 The Knowit Rightshoring tool provides important guidance to rightshoring decisions

-Applying the right mix between the rightshoring alternatives gives the optimal tradeoff between quality and cost for business functions in large enterprises.
-A prerequisite for success is segmenting your tasks, understanding interdependencies and getting an overview of standardization potential prior to making any structural decisions.
+Applying the right mix of the rightshoring alternatives gives the optimal trade-off between quality and cost for business functions in large enterprises.
+A prerequisite for success is segmenting your tasks, understanding interdependencies, and getting an overview of standardization potential prior to making any structural decisions.

 We at Knowit have several years of experience with advising and supporting organizations in achieving their optimal fit for locations and functions.